The Ultimate Guide to Customer Service Outsourcing Contracts

 Outsourcing customer service is not a guaranteed home run.
 One in every two companies says that its outsourced work fails to fully meet its expectations, and three in four companies say that managing the outsourcing partner took more time and effort than expected.
 Meanwhile, an estimated 50 percent of all outsourcing relationships will fail within five years—a lose-lose proposition for both the business and its outsourcing partner.

 Researchers at the University of Texas at Austin studied outsourcing partnerships around the country.
 They published a seminal study about what causes an outsourcing partnership to thrive or fail.
 The researchers concluded that the way the contract is crafted plays an influential role.
-They recommended that businesses consider three main dimensions when negotiating an outsourcing contract:
+They recommended that businesses consider three main aspect when negotiating an outsourcing contract:

-Strategic Importance: The customer service team’s work is supposed to give the organization a competitive advantage.
+- Strategic Importance: The customer service team’s work is supposed to give the organization a competitive advantage.
 The degree to which the outsourcing partner’s work drives this competitive advantage should define the partner’s strategic importance.
 This interplay should drive how the outsourcing contract gets crafted.

 Customer Service Outsourcing Contracts FAQ